USDA-FSEPRU/FS19C-commensal-Ecoli/02b_Methods.md

 7. (17Mar2021) Submitted all 101 jobs on slurm at once (jobs 5616514-5616614).

+8. (18Mar2021) Jobs completed, but browsed through Ecoli_TW14588, Ecoli_K12_MG1655 Pathways.tbl files and a few of the 95 isolates and did not detect any "true" predictions, there were no pathways detected... need to do more digging.
+See how gapseq examples were run.
+What were their fasta files like?
+Could it be because of how my fasta file is organized?
+Test again with Ecoli_TW14588, use different gapseq parameters?
+Do I need complete assembled genomes?
+* `gapseq find-transport *.fna`

+9. Try running gapseq on Streptococcus_thermophilus_strain_ATCC_19258.fna
+`$gapseq find -p all -b 200 -m Bacteria Streptococcus_thermophilus_strain_ATCC_19258.fna`

 ## Screen for AMR or virulence genes with abricate